Redcar Racecourse: Later history

-Following his retirement, the Zetland family took control of the racecourse.
+Following Petch's retirement in 1971, the Zetland family took control of the racecourse.
 Lord Zetland introduced the Two-Year-Old Trophy race.
-Notable winners of this most lucrative race at Redcar include Pipalong, Captain Rio, Somnus and Limato.

-Zetland sold part of the Redcar Racecourse land to supermarket chain, Safeway, for £3.6 million in order to finance major developments on the racecourse including new stables.
+Zetland sold part of the Redcar Racecourse land to supermarket chain, Safeway, for £3,600,000 in 1988 in order to finance major developments on the racecourse including new stables and the Paddock Rooms stand.
+This necessitated reconfiguration of the bend into the back straight.

 On 30 July 1980, prolific owner Sheikh Hamdan bin Rashid Al Maktoum had his first winner in the UK with Mushref.

 In 1996, International Racecourse Management took control of the racecourse.
-The nephew of Major Leslie Petch, John Sanderson, became chairman in 2018.
+IRM also manages Wetherby and Catterick.
+The nephew of Major Leslie Petch, John Sanderson (who set up IRM), became chairman in 2018, replacing Lord Zetland.
+His son Jonjo is as of 2026 the Clerk of the Course at Redcar.

+In 2000, Lord Zetland resigned as racecourse chairman and revealed plans to close Redcar Racecourse and open a new 'supercourse' in Dunsdale at a cost of £100mn, which was unpopular in the local area.
+Zetland took back power from the board of directors in 2006 after opposition amongst shareholders to a £3.5mn plan to realign the course and sell some of the spare land for housing development.
+The Redcar Action Group (RAG) was set up in opposition to the proposals and the plan has since fallen through, likely never to be revived in the foreseeable future after Lord Zetland's death in 2026.

+In 2006, Redcar staged the traditional opening meeting of the British flat season, featuring the Lincoln Handicap.
+Doncaster was at this time undergoing redevelopment.